onsi/ginkgo/docs/MIGRATING_TO_V2.md

 	Note that _all_ data written to `GinkgoWriter` is immediately forwarded to attached tee writers regardless of where a test passes or fails.

+### Improved: Reporting Infrastructure
+- main usecase was junit and teamcity.
+- this is now easier
+- limitation of default reporters + parallel.  this is now much simpler.  use ReportAfterSuite and ReportAfterEach.
+- for users with existing custom reporters, migration guide is below

 ### Improved: Profiling Support
 Ginkgo V1 was incorrectly handling Go test's various profiling flags (e.g. -cpuprofile, -memprofile).
 This has been fixed in V2.
 In fact, V2 can capture profiles for multiple packages (e.g. ginkgo -r -cpuprofile=profile.out will work).